conormdowney/pockethealth/README.md

 Files stored on the filesystem would need to be in a place that is accessible form the internet through a url, or better yet, in something like S3 in AWS or the Azure equivalent.
 I stored them in a folder not accessible but since there is no front end component this is really just demonstrative of what would be returned.

 The .dcm file name maps to an array of strings.
-The images come from the parse dcms frames property.
+The images come from the parsed dcms frames property.
 In the samples I used there was only a single frame but it is an array so I assume multiple could exist.
 Sending back an arrya allows for multiple images frames for a single file.

 # Errors